DHTMLX/docs-suite/docs/treegrid/configuration.md

 ## Header/footer height

+You can change the height of the header/footer in one of the following ways:

+1. Specify the necessary height of the rows in the header/footer via the related API options

 The height of the header/footer of TreeGrid is calculated as a sum of rows which are included into it.
 To set the height of a row inside the header/footer, use the [](treegrid/api/treegrid_headerrowheight_config.md) / [](treegrid/api/treegrid_footerrowheight_config.md) properties, correspondingly.
+The default value of the mentioned properties is 40.

 ~~~js
 const treegrid = new dhx.TreeGrid("treegrid_container", {